0

 Better surfaces with light-off delay - AmeraLabs blog

-This time we will take a look at one widely discussed issue of resin 3D printing called “blooming” and discuss how we could use light-off delay setting to avoid it.
-Although, this issue consistently happens with LCD/LED or so called mSLA 3D printers, it can also occur with genuine DLP 3D printers.
-This article should be interesting to both beginners and experienced 3D printing professionals as well.
+This time we will take a look at one widely discussed issue of resin 3D printing called “blooming”.
+We will discuss how to use a short pause setting called light-off delay, rest time after retract, or wait before print to avoid it.
+Although this issue consistently happens with MSLA 3D printers, it can also occur with genuine DLP 3D printers.
+This article should also interest both beginners and experienced 3D printing professionals.
 So, let’s dive in.

-Recently, resin 3D printing community created the term “blooming”.
-It refers to the issue when after taking 3D printed object from the build plate, it has greasy surface that reminds of mucus or gel.
-You can usually wash away this gel, but even then you get uneven and rough surfaces.
+Recently, the resin 3D printing community created the term “blooming”.
+It refers to the issue when after taking a 3D printed object from the build plate, it has a greasy surface that reminds of mucus or gel.
+You can usually wash away this gel, but you get uneven and rough surfaces even then.
 Probably one image is better than a thousand words.

 Example of blooming - uneven surface on resin 3D print

-After reading this article you will know why this issue happens and how you can use light-off delay and other techniques to avoid it.
+After reading this article, you will know why this issue happens and how to use a setting called light-off delay, rest time after retract, or wait before print, as well as other techniques to avoid it.

 Sources of the issue

 Perhaps the most noticeable uniqueness of resin 3D printing is its materials.
 Liquid, photosensitive resins together with appropriate light sources are used to transform liquid material into solid.
 In the most popular bottom-up resin 3D printing method, a reservoir (also called VAT) is filled with liquid resin.
-3D printer prints object upside down on a metal build plate.
-After each cured layer, build plate moves up, delaminates freshly cured layer from the bottom of resin tray and moves down again to cure subsequent layer.
+The 3D printer prints an object upside down on a metal build plate.
+After each cured layer, the build plate moves up, delaminates the freshly cured layer from the bottom of the resin tray, and moves down again to cure the subsequent layer.
 When all layers are completed, you have already 3D printed your object, which is now hanging upside down.

 Bottom up resin 3D printing process

-After 3D printer prints each individual layer, build plate has to go up and back down.
-During downward movement, previous layer and its cross-sectional area squeezes liquid 3D printing resin out of its way.
-When build plate gets down completely, only a small gap (depending on your layer thickness) filled with resin remains between the bottom surface of your resin VAT and previously cured layer.
-See image below.
+After the 3D printer prints each individual layer, the build plate has to go up and back down.
+During downward movement, the previous layer and its cross-sectional area squeeze liquid 3D printing resin out of its way.
+When the build plate gets down completely, only a small gap (depending on your layer thickness) filled with resin remains between the bottom surface of your resin VAT and the previously cured layer.
+See the image below.

-The problem lays in squeezing motion of resin between previous layers and the bottom of the VAT.
-These liquid turbulences are the root cause of blooming effect.
+The problem lies in the squeezing motion of resin between the previous layers and the bottom of the VAT.
+These liquid turbulences are the root cause of a blooming effect.

 However, that does not happen every time.
 That is because specific conditions must be in place to produce this undesired effect.
-“Blooming” is produced by premature start of new layer exposure.
-Simply saying, your 3D printer displays new layer on LCD screen or projector too early.
-So early that resin is still moving while being pushed out of the gap between the bottom of resin VAT and topmost surface of previous layer.
-If your resin moves when exposure of new layer starts, it will start to cure.
-Liquid resin will start to become gel, i.e. turn from liquid to solid, while still being squeezed.
-Thus, “blooming” is simply prematurely gelled material that your 3D printer pushed out of the gap between VAT bottom and previous layer.
+“Blooming” is produced by the premature start of new layer exposure.
+Simply saying, your 3D printer displays a new layer on the LCD screen or projector too early.
+So early that resin is still moving while being pushed out of the gap between the bottom of resin VAT and the topmost surface of the previous layer.
+If your resin moves when exposure of a new layer starts, it will start to cure.
+A liquid resin will start to become a gel, i.e., turn from liquid to solid, while still being squeezed.
+Thus, “blooming” is simply prematurely gelled material that your 3D printer pushed out of the gap between the VAT bottom and the previous layer.
 This often results in gel-like mucus on your object walls.

-Next, we will run through all of the factors we were able to think of that have influence on “blooming” effect.
+Next, we will run through all of the factors we were able to think of that have an influence on the “blooming” effect.

-Factors that increase the odds of “blooming” effect
+Factors that increase the odds of the “blooming” effect

 Material curing speed

 Modern fast curing materials tend to have more severe issues of such premature curing.
-In short, if material is slower, it will not start to cure and transform into gel too quickly even while moving.
+In short, if the material is slower, it will not start to cure and transform into gel too quickly, even while moving.
 This would somewhat prevent premature gelation of material.
-However, if you have high viscosity and relatively fast curing material, just imagine how this will end up!
+However, if you have high viscosity and relatively fast curing material, imagine how this will end up!
 Even relatively slow materials became quite “fast” with the rise of monochrome LCD screens.
-With higher light output and shorter exposures such issues like “blooming” became more prevalent.
+With higher light output and shorter exposures, issues like “blooming” became more prevalent.

 Cross-sectional area

-High cross-sectional area of your layers means that 3D printer has more material to push out of the gap to prepare for the new layer.
-Simply saying, if you print non-hollowed models or models with very thick walls (more than 2.5 mm), you have to be very careful and adjust your printing settings appropriately in order to avoid “blooming” effect.
+A high cross-sectional area of your layers means that the 3D printer has more material to push out of the gap to prepare for the new layer.
+If you print non-hollowed models or models with very thick walls (more than 2.5 mm), you must be very careful and adjust your printing settings appropriately to avoid the “blooming” effect.
 While properly hollowed models will rarely face this problem.

 Material viscosity

 Material viscosity plays an important role here.
-More viscous materials tend to be a lot more difficult to squeeze out of thin gaps due to natural viscoelastic properties.
-One can image liquid honey and, for example, olive oil.
-An attempt to squeeze both of them between two metal plates should clearly indicate, which requires more effort.
-Simply saying, it takes more time to push out higher viscosity materials out of the gap and prepare for the new layer.
+Due to natural viscoelastic properties, more viscous materials tend to be much more difficult to squeeze out of thin gaps.
+One can imagine liquid honey and, for example, olive oil.
+An attempt to squeeze both of them between two metal plates should clearly indicate which requires more effort.
+Simply saying, it takes more time to push higher viscosity materials out of the gap and prepare for the new layer.

 Temperature

-Influence of temperature might be negligible here.
-But what works in winter, may not work in summer.
+The influence of temperature might be negligible here.
+But what works in winter may not work in summer.
 Temperature changes can significantly affect the viscosity and cure speed of the materials.

 Down movement / retract speed

-This is the most important setting to overcome “blooming” effect.
-Most 3D printers and slicers have this setting, you only have to find it.
-Some call it wait-time, some light-off delay.
-Essentially, this setting determines the delay of very next layer exposure when build plate is already at its lowest position.
-Right after build plate gets to the bottom, it stops, system waits for this pre-defined duration and then turns on light source and starts exposition of new layer.
-This delay brings more time to fully squeeze the resin out of the gap between previous layer and bottom of the VAT.
+This is the most important setting to overcome the “blooming” effect.
+Most 3D printers and slicers have this setting, and you only have to find it.
+Chitubox slicer calls this setting “light-off delay” or “rest time after retract“.
+Lychee slicer calls it “wait before print“.
+Voxel dance tango slicer calls it “wait before cure“.
+Essentially, this setting determines the delay of the very next layer exposure when the build plate is already at its lowest position.
+Right after the build plate gets to the bottom, it stops, the system waits for this pre-defined duration and then turns on the light source and starts the exposition of the new layer.
+This delay brings more time to fully squeeze the resin out of the gap between the previous layer and the bottom of the VAT.

-0.5 sec to 1 sec of light-off delay is generally enough to fully overcome blooming.
+To fully overcome blooming, 0.5 s to 1 s of light-off delay rest time is generally enough.

 Light-off delay as a pause after retract in resin 3D printing

 But you must be careful, as different resin 3D printers treat this setting differently.
-Some 3D printers actually require you to input just pure light-off delay time, like 1 second, but there is another side of the story here.
+Some 3D printers actually require you to input just pure rest time after retract, like 1 second, but there is another side of the story here.
 When using other 3D printers, you will need to enter the duration of a complete layer preparation cycle.
-I know it sounds confusing and, to be honest, it is!
+I know it sounds confusing, and, to be honest, it is!
 Let me explain it in more detail.

 Light-off delay as a duration between exposures in resin 3D printing

-Simply saying it is the time between exposure finish of one layer and exposure start of the next one.
-The problem here is that determination of this setting might be very tricky and this value can change dramatically if you change some other settings (like motor movement speed or lifting heights).
-There is no other way to measure it apart from empirical one.
-First, you have to set you desired motor speeds, lifting heights and then do a “dry run” with your 3D printer, i.e. 3D print without resin.
-Measure the complete duration of motor movement cycle with chronometer and add roughly 1 second.
+First, you must set your motor speeds and lifting heights and then do a “dry run” with your 3D printer, i.e., 3D print without resin.
+Measure the complete duration of the motor movement cycle with a chronometer and add roughly 1 second.
 That is your new light-off delay.
-Enter it to the software and double check with another “dry run”.
-If you see that after motor has finished its movement there is approximately 1 second pause before light source is turned on to start cure of a new layer, you are good to go.
+Enter it into the software and double-check with another “dry run”.
+After the motor has finished its movement, there should be approximately a 1-second pause before a light source is turned on to start the cure of a new layer.
+If you do, you are good to go.
+Otherwise, increase the light-off delay setting by another second.

 Reduce cross-sectional area as much as possible

-This is quite worn out recommendation, but it applies to many resin 3D printing issues.
+This is quite a worn-out recommendation, but it applies to many resin 3D printing issues.
 We covered how it creates higher suction forces in our previous article about 3D printing supports.
-If you print non-hollowed models with large cross-sectional area of layers, you will have difficulties with “blooming” effect too.
-Large area will result in severe liquid turbulences and difficulties in pushing it out of the gap between VAT bottom and previous layer.
+If you print non-hollowed models with a large cross-sectional area of layers, you will also have difficulties with the “blooming” effect.
+A large area will result in severe liquid turbulence and difficulty pushing it out of the gap between the VAT bottom and the previous layer.
 Simply saying, it will require more time and, thus, increase your waiting and printing time.
-Therefore, if possible, reduce cross-sectional area of your prints as much as possible.
+Therefore, reduce the cross-sectional area of your prints as much as possible.
 You can do that by properly hollowing and orienting your models.

 3D printing experiment